morethanwordss/Algorithm/Algebra/Fundamentals/5. Fibonacci Numbers/README.md

 ## Fibonacci Sequence to Binary Codewords
 <pre>
-According to Zeckendorf's theorem, any natural number `n` can be uniquely represented as a sum of Fibonacci numbers 1   = 1             = F<sub>2</sub>
+According to Zeckendorf's theorem, any natural number `n` can be uniquely represented as a sum of Fibonacci numbers.

+ 1   = 1             = F<sub>2</sub>
  2   = 2             = F<sub>3</sub>
  6   = 5 + 1         = F<sub>5</sub> + F<sub>2</sub>